ftrackhq/ftrack-application-launcher/doc/source/index.rst

 ===========

-**ftrack application launcher** is an ftrack-connect plugin, which provides an entry point to provide application integration for ftrack connect.
+**ftrack application launcher** is an ftrack-connect plugin, which provides an entry point to provide application launch feature for ftrack connect.

 Application Launchers can be either configured through json files or manually coded to provide wider customizability options.